decentralized-identity/linked-vp/spec/spec.md

 _This section is non-normative_

 When contemplating the public linking of credentials the [holder][holder] enables anyone to discover and access them.
-Unlike the transmission of credential upon the request of a [verifier][verifier], it is up to the [holder][holder] to ensure that the integrity, authenticity and currentness of the linked credentials are protected so that an unknown future [verifier][verifier] will be able to securely verify the credentials.
+Unlike the transmission of credentials upon the request of a [verifier][verifier], it is up to the [holder][holder] to ensure that the integrity, authenticity and currentness of the linked presentation and credentials are protected so that an unknown future [verifier][verifier] will be able to securely verify the credentials.

 [Verifiers][verifier] will discover references to linked credentials via the DID and the public DID Document of the [holder][holder].
 The references will require different protocols and services from which the linked credentials will be